Protocols

 We define the different roles peers have as part of the push sync forwarding chain:

-• multiplexer -- first node in the forward chain who is in the neighbourhood
+- multiplexer -- first node in the forward chain who is in the neighborhood

 we describe the envisioned flow of push sync by describing the intended behaviour strategy of the various roles.

-2. forwarder(s) forwards chunk that ends up with a node already within the neighbourhood that acts as multiplexer
+- forwarder(s) forwards chunk that ends up with a node already within the neighborhood that acts as multiplexer

 If the multiplexer node does not know a closest peer p but several of its chosen closest nodes do, then that node p will receive the same pushsynced chunk multiple times